Projects

 - Mineral Exploration and the Whitehorse Official Community Plan.
 Yukon Star, 21 June 2024.
 The Official Community Plan is quite clear.
 So why are people surprised and upset by mineral exploration inside city limits?

-The White Pass and Yukon Route Raiload (WPYR) was completed in 1900.
+The White Pass and Yukon Route Raiload was completed in 1900.
 This project focuses on the north half of the WPYR, the portion between Carcoss and Whitehorse.

-Klondike Big Inch
+Klondike Big Inch (KBI)

 One of the most-successful breakfast food giveaways ever was the Klondike Big Inch in the area of Dawson City, Yukon.
 Thank you, Quaker, for helping keep Yukon on the map!

-Real Thing in Porter Creek
+Real Thing in Porter Creek (RTPC)

 The Real Thing area is a wooded, undeveloped area along the south side of the Porter Creek subdivision in Whitehorse, Yukon.
 It is quite accessible by foot, cycle, public transit, and vehicle.

-Old Dawson Road
+Old Dawson Road (ODR)

 A 1907 map shows the Old Dawson Road curving around Stinky Lake south of Porter Creek subdivision in Whitehorse, Yukon.
 Where did it go exactly?
 Are there any traces left?

-Hepburn Tramway
+Hepburn Tramway (HTW)

 The Hepburn Tramway carried cargo around Miles Canyon for a brief period in the late 1800s.
 This project explores the route as it appears today.